 There have been notable success to these efforts, both within and adjacent to the City in the past decade, where emerging wildfires entered treated areas and were able to be effectively and safely suppressed with minimal damage.
-However the experience of the Schultz Fire in 2010 demonstrated the potential for severe downstream impacts even when residential areas are spared from the fire itself.
+However, the experience of the Schultz Fire in 2010 demonstrated the potential for severe downstream impacts even when residential areas are spared from the fire itself.
 Following the Schultz Fire, severe and repeated flooding occurred in unincorporated neighborhoods just outside Flagstaff city limits, causing tens of millions of dollars of damage to infrastructure and private property.

-Projections indicate that a wildfire on the steep slopes above Flagstaff could cause similar impacts to large portions of the City of Flagstaff, and that a wildfire and subsequent erosion on the steep slopes of Mormon Mountain could render 50% of the city’s water supply (Lake Mary Reservoir) unsuitable.
+Projections indicate that a wildfire on the steep slopes above Flagstaff (Dry Lake Hills) could cause similar impacts to large portions of the City of Flagstaff, and that a wildfire and subsequent erosion on the steep slopes of Mormon Mountain could render 50% of the city’s water supply (Lake Mary Reservoir) unsuitable.
 These areas have not been treated in the past due to several complicating factors, including steep and rocky terrain, wildlife and social concerns, and economic infeasibility due to low timber value and the costs of treatments.
-The $10 million bond provides an opportunity to work collectively on a solution to address these difficult but crucial areas affecting the Flagstaff area.
+The $10 million bond provides an opportunity to work collectively on a solution to address these difficult but crucial areas affecting the Flagstaff community.